AnubisBots/greed/docs/README.md

-# Documentation

-> [!WARNING]
->
-> First of all, please note that this bot is a **proof-of-concept**!
-> No guarantees are provided if you use it, including guarantees of support, so use it in the real world at your own risk!

-## History

-Greed was developed as an [high school finals project](https://docs.google.com/document/d/1f4MKVr0B7RSQfWTSa_6ZO0LM4nPpky_GX_qdls3EHtQ/edit) and then continued independently of the school thanks to the contributors of various developers, who you see credited on each individual commit.

-The bot has since then ceased to be developed, but issues and pull request still are sometimes handled on the creator's free time.

 ## Features

 Greed supports:

 - for **users**:

   - creating an order
   - listing the status of all orders
   - adding more funds to the bot's wallet
     - via cash
     - via Telegram Payments
   - changing language
   - displaying information and help about the bot

 - for **store managers**:
   - creating / editing / deleting products
   - receiving a live stream of orders to fulfill or refund as messages
   - manually adding funds to an user
   - displaying the list of performed transactions
   - exporting the list of performed transactions as a CSV file
   - adding other users as managers and specifying their permissions

 ## Installation via Docker Engine